tenstorrent/tt-studio/README.md

    ssh -L 3000:localhost:3000 <username>@<remote_server>
    ```

 > ⚠️ **Note**: To use Tenstorrent hardware, during the run of `startup.sh` script, select "yes" when prompted to mount hardware.
-This will automatically configure the necessary settings, eliminating manual edits to docker-compose.yml.
+This will automatically configure the necessary settings, eliminating manual edits to docker compose.yml.
 ---

 ### For Developers

-Developers can control and run the app directly via `docker-compose`, keeping this running in a terminal allows for hot reload of the frontend app.
+Developers can control and run the app directly via `docker compose`, keeping this running in a terminal allows for hot reload of the frontend app.
 For any backend changes its advisable to re restart the services.

 1.  **Run in Development Mode**:

     ```bash
     cd tt-studio/app
-    docker-compose up --build
+    docker compose up --build
     ```

 2.  **Stop the Services**:

     ```bash
-    docker-compose down
+    docker compose down
     ```

 3.  **Using the Mock vLLM Model**: